icloudrepo1/devops/GitLab-DevSecOps/GitLab-cicd.md

 2. Jobs

+A job is a single task executed by the GitLab Runner.

+It can be anything from running tests, building a binary, deploying code, etc.

+Each job has :-

+ - A name (identifier)
+ - A script (what it runs)
+ - Optional rules, only/except, artifacts, dependencies, etc.

 Each job runs scripts within a stage.
 Jobs in the same stage run in parallel; stages run in order.

 Tasks that run in each stage, such as :-